t8rohman/conjoint-analysis/README.md

 - $B = (R_{11} / R_{21}) + (R_{12} / R_{22})$
 - $B = (R_{11} + R_{12}) / (R_{21} + R_{22})$

 Where $R_{ij}$ is the range of partworths of bridging attribute j in subdesign i.
 Or in a simpler way, it's the **estimate for each features in conjoint design**, and **self-explicated score given by respondents in rating design**.
 As recommended, it's preferable to **go with the second one**, as it's more stable and consistent.
+Thus, this notebook shows the calculation result from second method.

 ## About this Library